SwyftPain/VAbySwyftPain/README.md

 In case your location has a space in it, you have to add ^ before the space.

+You must add Allowable Commands in settings if you want to limit to only specific commands.
+Separate them using ``;`` symbol.

 Add it to your custom command as:
 ``$va``